t2t2/draftraptor/readme.md

 ## Manual:

-To activate: Set the connexted bot to channel operator status.
+To activate: Set the connected bot to channel operator status.

 ### Commands: